edstennettackee/edstennett/_portfolio/seenit-stellar-gtm.md

 * Where are the gaps in the market
 * Description of competitors

 Beginning with a large research project was key to identifying our minimum viable audience and ideal customer profile.
-The initial view was to sell to anyone that would ~~be~~ buy, but after some debate, it was agreed we would focus on identifying and marketing to an MVA.
+The initial view was to sell to anyone that would buy, but after some debate, it was agreed we would focus on identifying and marketing to an MVA.

 ### Lead generation and nurture